Information provided by PennDOT

 Lane restrictions are scheduled on Main Street between Veterans Lane and Clemens Street in Doylestown Borough, Bucks County, for milling, base repair, resurfacing and curb ramp installation.

 The work schedule is:

+During the bridge closure, Burnt Mill Road will be detoured over Norway Road and Spring Mill Road.
 Motorists are advised to allow extra time when traveling through the area.
-The work schedules are weather dependent.

 The one-span, steel I-beam bridge was built in 1935.
 It is 16 feet wide and 22 feet long.
 It carries 519 vehicles a day.
 The bridge was posted with a weight limit of 12 tons.
 The structure will remained closed until a project is designed to either repair or replace the bridge.